College of DuPage Biology 1100 Syllabus: Spring 2010.

 Lectures and Labs:

-Attendance in both lecture and lab is critical to success in this course.
-Attendance in lecture is worth 2 points for each class; 2 points will be deducted for each absence.
-Points may also be deducted for tardiness, leaving early, or for being disruptive in class.
-Lab data sheets will be assessed for participation after each lab, up to 3 points each.
-There is no makeup for missed labs, but you can fill in the data sheets as best as you can and turn them in for partial credit.
+You can earn 5 points per lecture by being attentive; 10 points are deducted for each absence.
+Points may also be deducted for tardiness, leaving early, or inattention.
+Lab data sheets are assessed for participation, up to 4 points each.
+There is no makeup for missed labs, but you can fill in the data sheets as best as you can before the next lab exam for partial credit, otherwise 6 points are deducted for missed labs.

 Grading:

-There will be 4 tests, each worth 100 points.
-The lowest score of the 4 tests is weighted at 50%; so the total possible points from the tests are 350.
-Tests are not cumulative.
-Makeup tests must be taken by the next scheduled class; otherwise a score of 0 will be recorded for that test.
-No makeup for the final test.
-A roral of 25 quizzes is planned.
-The quizzes are unannounced and worth 10 points each, with the lowest score of the 25 dropped.
-There will be 2 lab exams worth 75 each.
-No makeups are available for quizzes, labs, or lab exams.
-Other assignments will include a homework assignment and a team presentation.
+There will be 4 tests, 100 points each.
+The lowest score of the 4 tests is weighted at 50% (e.g., if your lowest score is 50 out of 100, it will count as 25 out of 50); the total possible points from tests are usually 350.
+There will be 2 lab exams, 76 points each.
+Makeup tests must be taken by the next lecture class; otherwise a score of 0 will be recorded.
+A total of 10 quizzes is planned.
+The quizzes are 10 points each; the lowest score of the 10 is dropped.
+There is no makeup for quizzes or for the final lecture test.

 AssessmentPoints